GabDug/sync-pre-commit-lock/CONTRIBUTING.md

 If you are not sure what to do, check the README roadmap for ideas.

-If you have something in mind, please try to open an issue to discuss it first.
+If you have something in mind, don't hesitate to open an issue to discuss it.

+PRs are welcomed without prior discussion, but please open an issue if you want to work on something big, to avoid wasting time.

 ## Repository to package mapping